pharmaR/riskassessment/README.md

 ## Risk Assessment Shiny Application

-Risk Assessment is an interactive web application providing a front end for the collection of metrics for R packages via the [`riskmetric`](https://github.com/pharmaR/riskmetric) package.
-It includes visualizations and comparison metrics.
+The Risk Assessment App is an interactive web application serving as a front end application for the [`riskmetric`](https://github.com/pharmaR/riskmetric) R package. `riskmetric` is a framework to quantify risk by assessing a number of metrics meant to evaluate development best practices, code documentation, community engagement, and development sustainability.
+The app and `riskmetric` aim to provide some context for validation within regulated industries.

 **Contributors/Authors**